-- 3.8 The minimum payment to academic staff employed on a casual basis for specific services at the various levels of complexity are set out in clauses 13.19 and 13.20 of this Schedule. - 3.9 Where a staff member is contracted on a casual basis to deliver specific services, the rate of pay for each of the services includes payment for the preparation and subsequent work they must perform in order to deliver the contracted service.
-The following table identifies the number of hours associated with 1 hour of delivery time for the various categories of work:
+- 3.8 The minimum payments to academic staff employed on a casual basis for specific services at the various levels of complexity are set out in clauses 3.27, 3.28 and 3.29 of this Schedule. - 3.9 Where a staff member is contracted on a casual basis to deliver the specific services set out in the table below, the rate of pay for each of the services includes payment for the associated preparation and student consultation they are required to undertake to deliver the contracted service.
+For the purposes of this section, preparation does not include developing a course for online delivery.
+All development work will be paid separately by the hour for casual academic staff who undertake course coordination (as defined in clause 3.13) and other academic activity (as defined in clause 3.16) for all other casual academic staff.
+The following table identifies the number of hours associated with one hour of delivery time for the various categories of work:

 Service Delivery Hours Additional Hours Total Hours Worked

 Specialised lecture 1 4 5

 Developed lecture 1 3 4

 Normal lecture 1 2 3

 Repeat lecture 1 1 2

 First tutorial 1 2 3

 Repeat tutorial 1 1 2

 Normal clinical teaching 1 1 2

-Clinical teaching with little preparation 1 O.5 1.5
+Clinical teaching with little preparation 1 0.5 1.5

 Studio teaching - art, architecture & design 1 O.5 1.5